jonas-doerr/baseball-card-game/ReadMe.md

     - when printing bases, only show the name attribute [DONE]
 - add in stolen bases
     - function for stealing bases [DONE]
-    - conditions for when you can steal
+    - conditions for when you can steal [DONE]
 - add in statistic lists